 To make Riester pensions attractive for employees a special tax subsidy was introduced.
-This means that up to 2.100 € per annum is tax deductible.
+This means that amounts up to 2.100 € per annum are tax deductible.
 An alternative subsidy is not based on tax exemptions but on a cash subsidy administered by a special authority.
 This is specifically aimed at low income people who may be unemployed or whose income is insufficient to pay tax.
-In order to receive this subsidy an individual must establish and contribute to a Riester Pension.
+In order to receive this subsidy an individual must establish and contribute to a Riester Pension plan.
 In order to be eligible for the cash subsidy at least the basic amount (4 % of last year´s income) has to be paid into the contract.
-For a person with two children and an income of 30.000 € p.a. this subsidy may be 754 €.
+For a person with two children at an income level of 30.000 € p.a. this subsidy may be of 754 €.

 In the first years the take-up of Riester pensions was low.
-Possible reasons for this were the lack of awareness of the need for additional pension coverage, the unattractiveness of these plans for the insurance industry since charges could not be ‘front-loaded’ but must be spread over a period of ten years.
+Possible reasons for this were the lack of awareness of the need for additional pension coverage, the unattractiveness of these plans for the insurance industry since charges could not be ‘front-loaded’ (groups at the beginning of the plan) but must be spread over a period of ten years.
 In addition in the first years subsidies were low as the system was phased in over a number of years.
 Last but not least the rules for this system were very complicated and difficult to understand and to work with – not so much for employees but for financial firms such as banks and the insurance industry.
 In this period it was feared that the Riester Pension would turn into a Riester flop.
 Against this background there were some reforms of the Riester system in more recent years.
 In 2005 the rules for certification were simplified and the system of commission for financial firms selling Riester contracts was made more attractive.
 In 2006 a general requirement of unisex mortality tables in Riester pensions was introduced.
 Finally from January 1, 2008 Riester pension entitlements can be used for financing a house or apartment intended for own use instead of receiving a Riester pension as an annuity.
 The development of Riester is shown by the following table which shows the number of contracts.

 Findings have shown that personal pensions, i.e. Riester plans and conversion of earnings, are popular among medium and high income people.
 But they are not popular among low income people.
 It could be argued that low income individuals cannot afford additional pension contribution.
 Although it should be noted that those on low incomes receive a cash subsidy so that in order to contribute to a Riester pension very little of their own funds must be contributed; the cash subsidy is applicable if a person contributes at least 1 % of its own last year´s income.
 One possibility is that low income groups are not aware of the subsidies attached to Riester pensions.
 Another possibility might be that the Riester pension will be regarded as income under a means test in the case of a means-tested benefit in old age.